fspoettel/stakk-content/README.md

 The file should be **square**.
 The minimum size is 600x600, preferably 1200x1200.
 Larger images are automatically optimized but please keep it reasonable as this affects build times.
 Ideally, you add **1200x1200** images here.

+## Submitting your entry

+Submit a PR with your stack.
+Once merged, a build will start and your stack will be published.

 ## URLs

 Once you added a stack, it will be available on: `https://stakk.ltd/{user.slug}/{stack.slug}`